Overview

 Public Sector Procurement

-The Government of Canada ranks as the largest single procurer of IT goods and services in Canada.
-The public procurement cycle is usually 12-24 months and requires companies to register with the Government’s supplier database and gain access to a procurement vehicle.
-Having in-country representation is not mandatory but will provide U.S. companies with an advantage, especially after sales service is provided, and valuable face-to-face networking opportunities.
+The Government of Canada remains the largest single purchaser of IT goods and services in the country.
+The public procurement cycle typically spans 12-24 months and requires companies to register with the Government’s supplier database to gain access to procurement vehicles.
+While in-country representation is not mandatory, it offers U.S. companies an advantage, particularly in after-sales service and face-to-face networking opportunities.

 Digital Trade Barriers